AmirMotefaker/AmirMotefaker/README.md

 - 👋 Hi, I’m @AmirMotefaker
-- 👀 I’m interested in Python
-- 🌱 I'm always learning Python.
+- 👀 I'm always learning Python.
 - 🎯 My goal is a Data Science.
 - 📫 How to reach me amotef@gmail.com